Nexmo/nexmo-developer/_documentation/client-sdk/troubleshooting.md

 ### Connection error or Connection Timeout

-Getting Connection error or Connection Timeout while trying to login to the SDK
+Getting Connection error or Connection Timeout while trying to login to the SDK:

-* Check the internext connection on your device
+* Check the internet connection on your device

 * Then `JWT` might be valid on JWT standards, however to have some claims might be incorrect per Nexmo requirements.
 Try generating a new `JWT`, while ensuring the correctness of your the Nexmo specific claims.

 ### Errors while generating to JWT